-SUBJECT: FY20 Airborne Science Flight Program
+SUBJECT: FY22 Airborne Science Flight Program

-The Airborne Science Program (ASP) under the Earth Science Division (ESD) of the Science Mission Directorate (SMD) announces the annual call for Fiscal Year 2020 Flight Requests.
-This call applies to Earth Science activities anticipated to occur between October 2019 and September 2020 that will utilize ASP supported aircraft, ESD facility instruments, ASP science support assets or any ESD funded activities/missions using aircraft (click here to access Appendix A for definitions and a SOFRS requirement decision tree).
+The Airborne Science Program (ASP) under the Earth Science Division (ESD) of the Science Mission Directorate (SMD) announces the annual call for Fiscal Year 2022 Flight Requests.
+This call applies to Earth Science activities anticipated to occur between October 2021 and September 2022 that will utilize ASP supported aircraft, ESD facility instruments, ASP science support assets or any ESD funded activities/missions using aircraft.
+Please see Appendix A for the SOFRS requirement decision tree.

 Detailed and continually updated aircraft and instrument information can be found on the Airborne Science Program website.
-This site is a centralized portal for all program components, including the Science Operations Flight Request System (SOFRS), platforms, instrument capabilities, schedules, and points of contact information.
-In addition, investigators in the pre-proposal planning stage may contact Matt Fladeland (650) 604 3325 for help with platform selection, engineering questions or integration concerns.
-Additional investigator support information can be found in the SOFRS Principal Investigator support section.
+This site is a centralized portal for all program components, including the Science Operations Flight Request System (SOFRS), platforms, instrument capabilities, schedules, and points of contact.
+For a comprehensive list of ESD program managers, please visit the Earth Science Division Website or the Program Officers List.
+In addition, investigators in the pre-proposal planning stage may contact Matt Fladeland (650) 604-3325 for help with platform selection, engineering questions or integration concerns.
+Additional investigator support information can be found in the SOFRS Principal Investigator support tab.

-PLEASE NOTE: All missions utilizing NASA instruments, personnel, aircraft or funds must be in compliance with the NASA Aircraft Operations Management Manual (NPR 7900.3D).
+PLEASE NOTE: All airborne missions utilizing NASA instruments, NASA personnel, NASA aircraft or funded through a NASA contract must be in compliance with the NASA Aircraft Operations Management Manual (NPR 7900.3D), and must submit a Flight Request.